JetSetIlly/Gopher2600/README.md

 The Atari 2600 comes with a variety of [hand controllers](#hand-controllers) and `Gopher2600` does it's very best to automatically select the correct input device. `Gopher2600` also supports the [SaveKey](#savekey) peripheral.

 `Gopher2600` supports a variety of cartridge formats including [Supercharger](#supercharger-roms) from MP3 or WAV files.
 It supports `DPC+` format although there is no support for the ARM as yet.
-Most other formats are also supported.
+Most other formats are also supported

+For network access `Gopher2600` supports [PlusROM](#plusrom) functionality.

 `Gopher2600` is in active development and feature requests are welcomed.